12.5 Credential Maintenance and CMP

 Key Takeaways

-• LEED Green Associates must earn 15 continuing education hours within 2 years.
+• LEED Green Associates must earn 15 continuing education (CE) hours every 2 years, including 3 LEED-specific hours.

-• Candidates agree to GBCI disciplinary and appeals policy and credential maintenance requirements.
+• Candidates agree to GBCI disciplinary and appeals policies and to ongoing credential-maintenance requirements.

 Passing Is Not the End of the Credential Story